8 different tactics: intelligence agencies explained how Russia will intervene in the US presidential election

 In general, the memorandum warns of eight possible Russian tactics, sharing fears for what officials call “high threats” and “moderate threats”.

-Among the high threats is the possibility that Russia could hack and leak information, as it did during the 2016 campaign, when WikiLeaks posted emails stolen from the Clinton campaign by Russian military hackers.
+Among the high threats is the likelihood that Russia could hack and leak information, as it did during the 2016 campaign, when WikiLeaks posted emails stolen from the Clinton campaign by Russian military hackers.

 High threats include the possibility of Russia using “state-controlled media to disseminate narrative stories on election topics,” as well as economic and business leverage to achieve political goals in the United States.
 In addition, Russia can create fake accounts on social networks to promote Russian interests and influence the opinion of Americans.